How To Battle The Blues — And Win

 4) Don’t get stuck in the past, but don’t live in the future, either.
 Both these roads are dangerous to your mental health.
 The past cannot be changed, so resist focusing your energies there.
 But always thinking that life will be so much better in a few years — when you retire, for example — is flawed thinking too.
 You’ve got to live in the here and now, not just make plans for a life you imagine will be great somewhere down the line.
 That kind of magical thinking isn’t healthy.

-When you’re depressed it’s tempting to disconnect, binge watch your favourite TV shows and eat unhealthy snacks all day.
+When you’re depressed it’s tempting to disconnect, binge watches your favorite TV shows and eat unhealthy snacks all day.
 But those are the last indulgences you should cave into!
 Spend time with friends and family, laugh together and live in the now — that’s the healthy way to deal with depression and thrive.

 If your depression is lasting more than a day or two, perhaps you should consider talking things over with a professional, a therapist or psychologist.